J-CF-Leung/Study_Vault/Physics/Theoretical physics/General Relativity.md

 - Using _local intertial coordinates_, one can prove its symmetry properties
 	- Use _local inertial coordinates_, where the _metric connection vanishes, but its derivative does not_

-- It is _symmetric in its first and second pairs of indices_
+- It is _antisymmetric in its first and second pairs of indices_
 $$R_{\rho\sigma\mu\nu}=-R_{\sigma\rho\mu\nu}=-R_{\rho\sigma\nu\mu}$$
 - _Swapping_ the first pair of indices with the second is also _symmetric_:
 $$R_{\rho\sigma\mu\nu}=R_{\mu\nu\rho\sigma}$$